hmcts/xui-performance/README.md

 #### Also ensure that you run `git submodule update --recursive --remote`, followed by `./gradlew clean build` to check that you have the latest code from the common repo, before running or doing any updates to this repo.

-#### Note - This will also need doing the first time you run this from one of the VMs too!
+#### Note - These steps will also be required when you clone or run on the VMs!